CafeCosmosHQ/CafeCosmosDotNet/README.md

 ## VisionsContracts Project

-The VisionContracts project is the central part of the solution, as depicted in the integration diagram below.
+The VisionContracts project is the central part of the solution.

 NOTE THIS DOCUMENT IS WIP